 Skip to main content

 visuals.yml controls how elites look in the world.
 This includes their overhead nameplates, physical size, and the internal asset generation system.
+All visual settings can be overridden per-world via the overlay system.

 Nameplates